Properties and Transformations of Weingarten Surfaces: Transformations

-\end{Prop} Unlike with elements in the subgroups $A$ and $N$ there is no obvious canonical choice of $\mathcal{A}$ to associate with $Q$, however if $\mathcal{S}$ is closed and convex, we have the following: \begin{Prop} If $\mathcal{S}$ is closed and strictly convex, then with $\mathcal{A}=\rho\left(\pi/2\right)^{-1}$, the transformation induced by $Q$ sends $\mathcal{S}$ to a closed, strictly convex surface, $\widetilde{\mathcal{S}}$. \end{Prop} \begin{proof} Firstly, since $\mathcal{S}$ is strictly convex, the radii of curvature are bounded and non-zero.
-By relations (\ref{eq: rho in terms of r1}) and (\ref{eq: rho and h slope is -tan}) it is quick to show
+\end{Prop} Unlike with elements in the subgroups $A$ and $N$ there is no obvious canonical choice of $\mathcal{A}$ to associate with $Q$ in the case of a general $\mathcal{S}$.
+If $\mathcal{S}$ is a $C^2$-smooth, closed, strictly convex and regular surface, we have the following. \begin{Prop} If $\mathcal{S}$ is a $C^2$-smooth, closed, strictly convex and regular surface, then with $\mathcal{A}=\rho\left(\pi/2\right)^{-1}$, the transformation induced by $Q$ sends $\mathcal{S}$ to a closed, strictly convex and regular surface, $\widetilde{\mathcal{S}}$. \end{Prop} \begin{proof} Take $\theta\in [0,\pi]$.
+Since $\mathcal{S}$ is strictly convex and regular, $r_1$ and $r_2$ are bounded, have the same sign and are non-zero, hence by continuity do not change sign on $\mathcal{S}$.
+Furthermore from relations (\ref{eq: rho in terms of r1}) and (\ref{eq: rho and h slope is -tan}) we see

-and so the maximum of $\rho(\theta)$ occurs at $\pi/2$.
-Hence letting $\mathcal{A}$ be the reciprocal of this maximum value, we get two possible bijective, continuous maps $\theta \mapsto \tilde\theta$ satisfying equation (\ref{eq: Q transformation theta and rho}), either